 Decide Whether Or Not To Register The Partnership Firm

-How To Register A Partnership Firm In India?
+How To Start A Partnership Firm In India?

 For your partnership deed registration an application form along with fees is to be submitted to Registrar of Firms of the State in which firm is situated.
 The application has to be signed by all partners or their agents.
 The documents that are required are: